seungjaeryanlee/endtoend.ai/_posts/2018-08-13-ai-for-prosthetics-6.md

 Although Policy Gradient methods such as DDPG and PPO are more natural choices for this challenge, I want to try using Deep Q-Networks!
 I have not yet decided which implementation to use, but it will be either unixpickle's [anyrl-py](https://github.com/unixpickle/anyrl-py) or Kaixhin's [Rainbow](https://github.com/Kaixhin/Rainbow).

- Also, I have never used Google Cloud Platform (GCP) before, but now I have both the supply ($250 credit) and the demand (more computational power) for it, so it sure is a good time to start!
+ Also, I have never used Google Cloud Platform (GCP) before, but now I have both the supply ($250 credit) and the demand (more computational power needed for training agents) for it, so it sure is a good time to start!